SkoolNotes/Taproot/2020HIST201/KBhHIST201NapoleonDebatePrep.md

 * Ignorance, neglect, or contempt of human rights => sole causes of the French decline
-* Wanted to set f
+* Declares that "" must be unalianable rights